Ptujec/LaunchBar/Recent-Messages/README.md

 Let me know if you need help.

+## Download & Update

+[Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this LaunchBar action along with all the others.
+Or simply use [LaunchBar Repo Updates](https://github.com/Ptujec/LaunchBar/tree/master/LB-Repo-Updates#launchbar-repo-updates-action)!
+It helps automate updating existing and installing new actions.

 ## Known Limitations

 While this action is simple on the surface, it is not so simple underneath.
 So there might be some rough edges.